 - Pick-up: In terms of delivery, this year, there is likely to be a rise in in-store pickup or ship-to-store for omnichannel merchants as more retailers have enabled this feature.
 For online-only retailers, this puts even greater pressure on their shipping speeds and costs.

-- Video: On the marketing front, video is going to be bigger – and investing in it will be a smart way to sell more.
-Shoppers already spend several hours a week watching videos, and it helps communicate more information in a more interactive way than traditional text.
+- Video: On the marketing front, video will be bigger – and investing in it will be an intelligent way to sell more.
+Shoppers already spend several hours a week watching videos, which helps communicate more information more effectively than traditional text.
 Data shows that product videos increase conversions, so get to work on some quality video content!